 Chinese Americans are one of the fastest growing population groups in the United States, estimated to be 5.5 million or 1.7% of the U.S. population according to the 2021 American Community Survey (ACS).
 Chinese Americans are also one of the fastest-growing groups of voters.
-While historically, Asian Americans have participated less in politics than many other groups, they experienced the largest increase in voter turnout between the 2016 and 2020 presidential elections among all racial or ethnic groups.
+While Asian Americans have historically demonstrated lower levels of political engagement than some other groups, they experienced the largest increase in voter turnout between the 2016 and 2020 presidential elections among all racial or ethnic groups.
 Yet, Chinese Americans have been systematically marginalized and excluded from American society since their arrival in the 1850s.
-The Chinese Exclusion Act of 1882 was the first U.S. law ever implemented to prevent entry to the country and pursuit of naturalization based on ethnicity or nationality.
+The Chinese Exclusion Act of 1882 was the first U.S. law ever implemented to prevent entry to the country and pursuit of naturalization based on race or nationality.
 Further, Chinese Americans have been historically underrepresented in politics and policy, and underserved in healthcare, education, and social services.

-The COVID-19 pandemic saw a sharp increase in anti-Asian hate crimes and incidents in the U.S. This surge in hostility was fueled by the false and harmful rhetoric linking the virus to China and Chinese people.
+The COVID-19 pandemic saw a sharp increase in anti-Asian hate crimes and incidents in the U.S. Harmful rhetoric linking the virus to individuals of Chinese descent fueled this surge in hostility.
 Chinese Americans in particular faced abuse, harassment, and violence.
 Among all 11,467 hate incidents reported to Stop AAPI Hate between March 2020 and March 2022, nearly half targeted people of Chinese descent.
 The impact of this hate has been severe.
 Across the country, Chinese and other Asian Americans reported increased fear, anxiety, and vigilance, suffering from deteriorating mental health, and decreased business revenue and income.

 To address these issues, we must continuously collect comprehensive and accurate data on the diverse and multifaceted backgrounds and needs of Chinese Americans, including information related to demographic characteristics, cultural identity, healthcare, education, employment, economic security, and political engagement.
 Prior to the current study, large-scale survey data on Chinese Americans was limited.
-Most nationally representative surveys include samples of Chinese Americans too small to report on, and instead only report on Asian Americans at-large.
+Most nationally representative surveys include samples of Chinese Americans too small to draw conclusions on, and instead report only on Asian Americans at-large.
 Further, these surveys are typically only administered in English and Spanish, preventing participation from Chinese Americans that prefer or are only able to communicate in Chinese.
-Some nationwide surveys of Asian Americans include a relatively large sample size of Chinese Americans, but their focus is typically narrowed to one or two topic areas such as cultural identity or political engagement, and lack measures on other aspects of the living conditions of

-COLUMBIA UNIVERSITY IN THE CITY OF NEW YORK the Chinese American population.
+Some nationwide surveys of Asian Americans include a relatively large sample size of Chinese Americans, but their focus is typically narrowed to one or two topic areas such as cultural identity or political engagement, and lack measures on other aspects of the living conditions of the Chinese American population.
 Collecting a wide range of data on a large nationwide sample of Chinese Americans is key to understanding the characteristics, experiences, and opinions of this population, which, in turn, enables us to address the issues, concerns, and challenges faced by Chinese Americans.